-My 10 and a half month old baby boy was very wheezy over the weekend.
-He was diagnosed with broncoleitus around 4 months ago; we tried him with his inhaler tube thing!
+My 10 and a half-month-old baby boy was very wheezy over the weekend.
+He was diagnosed with broncholiths around 4 months ago; we tried him with his inhaler tube thing!
 This didn’t help so we monitored him over the next few days.

 I understand that you are worried and I agree with you; If you son is weak and isn’t drinking and can’t keep anything down, the doctor needs to take a second look at him immediately.

 I know from my own experience that babies sometimes tend to throw up from just having a cold; I think it is the mucus that is the problem.
-So the fact that he is throwing up doesn’t have to mean there is something else wrong to him (but you should still have him checked).
+So the fact that he is throwing up doesn’t have to mean there is something else wrong with him (but you should still have him checked!).

 Also, don’t be too worried about your son not eating and losing weight.
 In most cases, the weeks after such a period, babies tend to get an enormous appetite and compensate the weight loss.
 It is quite amazing!
 And when he starts eating again, you can also add extra fat to his food if necessary.

 It is much more worrying if he isn’t drinking.
 Babies can become dehydrated fast and that can be really dangerous for them.
 So take him back to the doctor!